tawabshakeel/Document-similarity-NLP-/README.md

 ### Procedure To Run The Code
 - Clone the repository
+- Install all the things mentioned in the Requirements Section
-- run mongo db using the command *mongod* on command line
+- Run mongo db using the command  **mongod**  on command line **(Make sure the mongoDb run on port 27017)**
+- Open the cloned Directory
+- Run **python connection.py** on command line
+- Finally open the link on the browser (http://127.0.0.1:5000)